Showing posts with label California Indians. Show all posts

 I remember the words of my aunties and my grandmothers, about how each person is a connection to history and when we gather around the area and form a circle around the drums, singers and dancers we are all connected, and it's our way of saying that American Indian people are still here.
 This is our celebration of life past, present and future.

-First published in News from Native California, a quarterly magazine devoted to California's Indian peoples published by Heyday Books.
-This essays also appears in We Who Walk the Seven Ways by Terra Trevor.
-(University of Nebraska Press).
+Dancing to Remember was first published in News from Native California, a quarterly magazine devoted to California's Indian peoples published by Heyday Books.

 Tomol Evening: California's Indigenous Peoples